 First Offense Second Offense Third Offense Fourth Offense Objective Objective Objective Objective Provide curriculum based education geared toward increasing student's knowledge of his/her alcohol misuse issue.
 Reduce risk for future alcohol related problems.
 Provide brief motivational intervention that increases coping skills, knowledge and insight necessary to decrease further alcohol abuse.
-Minimize severity and frequency of alcohol related consequences.
-Provide treatment services for students who continue to show maladaptive patterns of alcohol abuse.
-Reduce maladaptive alcohol abuse patterns and prevent long-term impairment.
-Provide an individualized therapeutic plan of care for those students who have not responded to previous alcohol interventions and continue to make harmful choices regarding alcohol.
+Minimize severity Provide treatment services for students who continue to show maladaptive patterns of alcohol abuse.
+Reduce maladaptive alcohol abuse patterns and prevent long-term Provide an individualized therapeutic plan of care for those students who have not responded to previous alcohol interventions and continue to make harmful choices regarding alcohol.
 Outcome Outcome Outcome Outcome Typical student conduct sanctions for students found responsible for a first alcohol policy violation include but are not limited to: Participation in a 90-minute educational group (i.e., CHOICES or similar program).
 There is a \$25 registration fee for all mandated students.
 There are additional fees and consequences for failure to complete the program.
-"Written Warning" More severe sanctions may be assigned at the discretion of the hearing officer.
-Typical student conduct sanctions for students found responsible for a 2nd alcohol policy violation include but are not limited to: Participation in 2 individual therapy sessions (i.e., BASICS or similar curriculum).
+"Written Warning" Typical student conduct sanctions for students found responsible for a 2nd alcohol policy violation include but are not limited to: Participation in 2 individual therapy sessions (i.e., BASICS or similar curriculum).
 There is a \$50 registration fee for all mandated students.
-There are additional fees and consequences for failure to complete the program "Residence Life Probation" More severe sanctions may be assigned at the discretion of the hearing officer.
-Typical student conduct sanctions for students found responsible for a 3rd alcohol policy violation include but are not limited to: Participation in 6-8 individual or group therapy sessions (i.e., Alcohol Skills Training Program or similar curriculum).
+There are additional fees and consequences for failure to complete the program "Residence Life Probation" Typical student conduct sanctions for students found responsible for a 3rd alcohol policy violation include but are not limited to: Participation in 6-8 individual or group therapy sessions (i.e., Alcohol Skills Training Program or similar curriculum).
 There is a \$75 registration fee for all mandated students.
 Those currently on Residence Life Probation will face the possible sanction of "Removal from University-owned housing."
-There are additional fees and consequences for failure to complete the program.
-"University Probation" Students who are found responsible for a 4th alcohol policy violation and who are currently on University Probation will likely face a sanction of "Suspension."
+Students who are found responsible for a 4th alcohol policy violation and who are currently on University Probation will likely face a sanction of "Suspension."
 Suspension involves the exclusion of the student from participation in any academic or other activities of the University for a specified period of time.
-Suspension may be in addition to any other sanction that is judged to be of value to the student and in this case will likely include the requirement that the student provide documentation of successful completion of an alcohol treatment program prior to their return to campus.
+Suspension may be in addition to any other sanction that is judged to be of value to the student and in this case will likely include the requirement that the student provide documentation of successful completion of More severe sanctions More severe sanctions and consequences for an alcohol treatment may be assigned at the discretion of the hearing officer. may be assigned at the discretion of the hearing officer. failure to complete the program.
+"University Probation" program prior to their return to campus.
 More severe sanctions may be assigned at the discretion of the hearing officer.
 More information about the student conduct process and sanctions may be found in the Student Handbook.